-COPE Service Dogs specializes in training dogs for people with mobility disabilities who live within a three-hour drive from the Barrie, Ontario office.
+COPE Service Dogs specializes in training dogs for people with mobility disabilities who live within a three-hour drive from the Barrie, Ontario office and reside in Canada.

 We currently DO NOT provide the following types of assistance dogs:

 - guide dogs for people who are blind or visually impaired